-If you’re entitled to a State Pension, then you normally get a letter around four months before you reach your State Pension age.
-You don’t get the State Pension automatically, you’ll need to claim it – you can do that online, over the phone or by post.
+If you’re entitled to a State Pension, then you normally get a letter around two months before you reach your State Pension age.
+You don’t get the State Pension automatically, you’ll need to claim it (external website) – you can do that online, over the phone or by post.

 The State Pension changed on 6 April 2016.
 If you reached your State Pension age before 6 April 2016, then you will still get your State Pension under the previous system.
-This includes the basic State Pension and additional State Pension (if you’re eligible).
+This includes the basic State Pension (external website) and additional State Pension (external website) (if you’re eligible).

-If you reached your State Pension age on or after 6 April 2016, then you’ll claim the new State Pension.
+If you reached your State Pension age on or after 6 April 2016, then you’ll claim the new State Pension (external website).
 But your National Insurance history before then will also be taken into account.

 Increasing your State Pension

 You don’t have to claim your State Pension straight away.
 If you delay claiming it, then the amount you get can increase.
-Find out more about deferring your State Pension.
+Find out more about deferring your State Pension (external website).

 If you have gaps in your National Insurance record, then check whether you have any gaps that you could fill.
 You may be able to apply for some National Insurance credits if they’re not already shown, such as if you were caring for a child under 12.
 Or, you can consider paying voluntary National Insurance contributions to fill those gaps, but these aren’t right for everyone.
 Filling gaps might increase how much State Pension you get.

-But if you’re ready for a change of job or pace, then you have the right to ask your employer about flexible working.
+But if you’re ready for a change of job or pace, you have the right to ask your employer about flexible working (external website).
+Perhaps you have caring responsibilities or want to balance your work and home activities.
 Your employer may be happy for you to change to flexible or part-time hours, or you might want to think about different types of jobs.